josiest/songwriting/songs/This Is How I Feel/lyrics.md

 ~Like I'm a fucking loser
 ~'Cause I can't get over you

-### Chorus I

-But now I feel I'm maybe over
-How I felt about you
-Because I'm such a fucking mess
-Whenever I'm around you

-And I don't wanna deal with this shit
-Any more than you do
-I just wanna be free from
-The pain I feel when I think about you

-And I'm sorry I dragged you in this
-I shouldn't have involved you
-I just got confused 'cause I still
-Wanna be around you

-### Verse III
+### Verse IV

 But now, you're giving me a chance
-Though this olive branch
+And this olive branch
 Is wilted, old, and cracked
-~And I don't know if I'm okay with it
+~And I don't know if I want it back

 ~What else can I do
 'Cause I'm the one who